This post may contain affiliate links. Please read our disclosure policy.

-Tamale Pie is a family favorite made with seasoned ground beef and topped with homemade cornbread and cheese.
-It’s a simple to make casserole that’s family friendly and big on flavor.
+Our perfect Tamale Pie recipe is a family favorite made with seasoned ground beef and topped with homemade cornbread and cheese.
+This hearty tamale pie casserole is family friendly and big on flavor.

 - You’ll need a 9-inch round or square dish for this recipe.
 You can also use an oven proof skillet to cook the meat and then bake the casserole in the same pan.
 Lightly mist it with some cooking spray to avoid the food sticking to the sides.